Obesity Hypoventilation Syndrome in Children

 - Shortness of breath during activity

 During an exam, your child’s healthcare provider may notice that your child’s heart makes abnormal sounds.
-Your child’s healthcare provider may also say that your child has a thick neck and a small opening to his or her throat.
+Your child’s healthcare provider may also say that your child has a thick neck and a small opening to their throat.

 How is OHS diagnosed in a child?

-Your child’s healthcare provider will ask about his or her health history.
-He or she will also ask about your child’s symptoms.
+Your child’s healthcare provider will ask about their health history.
+They will also ask about your child’s symptoms.
 The healthcare provider will give your child an exam.
 This exam will focus on your child’s respiratory system.

 Your child’s healthcare provider will also figure out if your child is obese.
 This is calculated using your child’s height, weight, age, and sex.
-If your child is obese, he or she may have OHS.
+If your child is obese, they may have OHS.

 Your child’s healthcare provider will do tests to make the diagnosis.
 These tests will also rule out other causes of your child’s symptoms.
 These tests may include:

-- Arterial blood gas, to check the levels of oxygen and carbon dioxide in your child’s blood
+- Arterial blood gas test, to check the levels of oxygen and carbon dioxide in your child’s blood

 - Thyroid tests.
 Thyroid problems can lead to lung disease.